Aaronlalala/Quant_Notes/Machine Learning Model.md

 **In classification model:** $IG(f, sp) = I(parent) - (\frac{N_L}{N}I(left) + \frac{N_R}{N}I(right))$, where function $I$ is the criteria to measure the **impurity** of a node.
 There mare many metrics for impurity, for example gini index and entropy.
 The learning process will recursively split the data into children nodes until the information gain is 0 (cannot make the sample in children more pure).

 **In decision tree regression model:** the impurity of a node is $I(node) = MSE(node) = \frac{1}{N}\sum(y^{(i)} - \bar{y})^2$, $\bar{y}$ is the mean target value of all sample in that node.

+## Random Forest

+Bagged Decision Trees = Random Forest

+Bagging method take average of the prediction, thus, reduce the variance of our model.
+However, we can't look for the decision boundary of a random forest.
+But we still could try to count the frequency of feature splitting to have a sense of which are more important.

+**Why produce a forest of weak learners that have each seen a portion of the samples and features?**

+Prevent overfitting.